mbernerslee/polyglot_watcher_v2/README.md

 <!-- Keep this up to date with the output of help -->
 # PolyglotWatcherV2

-A software development tool that runs tests triggered when files are saved, usinga number of different user-specified modes See the section 'Watcher usage and modes' below.
+A software development tool that triggers test runs test when files are saved, using a number of different user-specified modes.
+See the section 'Watcher usage and modes' below.

 ## Watcher usage and modes